NCBI-Hackathons/ViruSpy/README.md

 <img src="https://github.com/NCBI-Hackathons/VirusCore/blob/master/input.png" height="400" width="550">

-In the first step Magic-BLAST returns all of the virus-like sequences from the SRA sample, which are then assembled into contigs using the MEGAHIT assembler.
+In the first step Magic-BLAST returns all of the virus-like sequences from the SRA sample, which are assembled into contigs using the MEGAHIT assembler.

 The contigs are verified as viral sequences through two methods: prediction of open reading frames within the contigs using Glimmer3, and prediction of conserved protein domains using RPS-tBLASTn.
 The viral conserved domains (CD) are determined using the NCBI CDD database.
 Output files from both of these methods are then combined to identify a set of high confidence viral contigs.